General State of the Market

 Overview of the process

-It is initiated by a written request subscribed to by the debtor and creditors representing at least 10% of non-subordinated credit (or a lower percentage in certain limited cases), which includes the following:
+It is initiated by a written request subscribed to by the debtor and creditors representing at least 10% of non-subordinated credit (or a lower percentage in certain limited cases), expressing their willingness to engage in negotiations, which include the following:

 Role of the court